On a local-global principle for quadratic twists of abelian varieties: Products of elliptic curves

 where $\theta\colon G_{kM} \rightarrow \GL_g(F)$ is an Artin representation and $\chi,\chibar\colon G_{kM}\rightarrow \Q_\ell^\times$ are $F$-rational continuous characters.
 Moreover, the $\ell$-adic representations $\theta\otimes_{\Q_\ell}\chi$ and $\thetabar\otimes_{\Q_\ell}\chibar$ are in fact $M$-rational.
 Finally, if $k\not = kM$, then

 \end{enumerate} \end{theorem}

-\begin{remark} Let us recall a very particular situation of case $i)$ of the above theorem in which the representations $\theta,\varrho$ admit especially explicit descriptions (this situation will play a relevant role below).
-Suppose that there exists an elliptic curve $B$ without CM and \emph{defined over $k$} such that $A_\Qbar$ and $B^g_\Qbar$ are isogenous.
-Then we may simply take
+\begin{remark} There is a particular situation of case $i)$ of the above theorem in which the representations $\theta,\varrho$ admit especially explicit descriptions.
+Suppose that there exists an elliptic curve $B$ without CM and \emph{defined over $k$} such that $A_\Qbar$ and $B^g_\Qbar$ are isogenous (by \cite[Thm.
+2.21]{FG18}, this happens for example whenever $g$ is odd).
+Then we may take $F=\Q$, $\varrho=\varrho_{B,\ell}$, and $ \theta=\Hom^0(B^g_\Qbar,A_\Qbar)$, in which case the theorem follows from \cite[Thm.
+3.1]{Fit12}. \end{remark}